cfnptr/garden/docs/GSL.md

 ## Shader Variant

 You can implement different shader code paths, permutations using variants.
-Each variant is a separate instance of the pipeline in runtime.
+Each variant is a separate instance of the pipeline at runtime.
 And we can choose which variant to use during the pipeline binding.

 ```
 #variantCount 2